bobebend/Cardiovascular_diseases_risk_prediction/README.md

 GitHub Repository: https://github.com/bobebend/Cardiovascular_diseases_risk_prediction

 # Disclaimer:
 This analysis is not intended to provide any medical advice of any kind.
-It is simply an analysis of a dataset.
+It is simply an analysis of this dataset.

 # Why This Dataset
 Eating healthy has long been linked with a reduction in various ailments.
-With this dataset I was able to explore whether there is statistical significance between heart disease and Alcohol Consumption, Fruit Consumption, Green Vegatable Consumption, and Fried Potato Consumption consuming certain foods.
+With this dataset I was able to explore whether there is statistical significance between Heart Disease and Alcohol Consumption, Fruit Consumption, Green Vegatable Consumption, and Fried Potato Consumption consuming certain foods.
 The food columns in the data encompass general categories of food, including alcohol, and are not intended to highlight any specific food or diet.
-My goal is simply to determine if what is consumed has an impact on a person having heart disease.
+My goal is simply to determine if what is consumed in this dataset has an impact on a person having heart disease or not.

 # The Data
-The dataset use contained 308,854 rows with 19 columns.
+This dataset contained 308,854 rows with 19 columns.

 There were 80 duplicate rows.
 I chose to leave the duplicates in since many of the columns were yes/no or some type of answer with a limited range.
 I expected by chance some of the rows would be the same, and a few were.